urban-tep/documentation/source/community-guide/visualisation.rst

 1. Access the job once it is finished (see `Discover existing jobs`_).
 2. If a layer is detected, you can display it on the map from the **Results** part of the job description.
+3. Click on **Show results on map**.
+4. The layer is displayed on the map.

 ..
 NOTE::
 	The visualization capabilities depends on the offerings presented in the OWS Context document representing the results.